nci/FourCastNet/README.md

 * Run `bash setup.sh` to set up the environment.
 This script sets up a Python virtualenv with all the required dependencies.

-* The inference requires pretrained weights and input normalization statistics as follows: pretrained weights: `/g/data/wb00/FourCastNet/nvlab/v0/pretrained` input normalizers: `/g/data/wb00/FourCastNet/nvlab/v0/data/stats`
+* The inference requires pretrained weights and input normalization statistics.
+The pretrained weights are at `/g/data/wb00/FourCastNet/nvlab/v0/pretrained` and the input normalization statistics are at `/g/data/wb00/FourCastNet/nvlab/v0/data/stats`.

 Notebooks
 ---------